Amazon buys online pharmacy PillPack

 The PillPack deal is already scaring investors in the top two drug store chains.

-CVS (CVS) fell 8% in early trading.
-Walgreens Boots Alliance (WBA), the newest Dow component, plunged nearly 10%.
+CVS (CVS) fell 9% in early trading.
+Walgreens Boots Alliance (WBA), the newest Dow component, plunged more than 10%.
 Walgreens was already trading lower after reporting lower same-store sales at its US pharmacies.

 Rite Aid (RAD)shares also fell, as did the stocks of big drug distributors Cardinal Health (CAH) and AmerisourceBergen (ABC).